 Growers of Asclepiads will be familiar with black spots developing on the stem which spread and develop into sunken patches of dead tissues.
 This fungal infection can spread to the whole plant unless the affected part is removed promptly or treated with fungicide.
 Usually this happens after overal-liberal water, perhaps where water droplets fail to evaporate because of unexpectedly cold conditions.

-Control of Fungal Diseases:
+Control of Fungal Diseases

 Once a plant has collapsed or the stems have started to become soft and rotten it is often too late to save it.
 However, an attempt may be made to save part of a valuable plant by cutting away the infected tissues with a clean knife, sterilised with methylated spirits.
 A wide margin of apparently sound tissue should be removed as the infection will almost certainly have spread further than is apparent.
 The remainder can be painted or dipped in a systemic fungicide such as Nimrod T or dusted with sulphur and rooted as a cutting or grafted onto a compatible stock.

-Botrytis or damping off in seedlings can be avoided by lightly spraying the potting mix with a systemic fungicide such as Benlate or Nimrod T. Spraying with a copper sulfate solution is a traditional remedy, but copper fungicides may accumulate in the soil with potential copper toxicity to plants.
+This common cause of early loss of seedlings can be avoided by lightly spraying the potting mix with a systemic fungicide such as Benlate or Nimrod T. Spraying with a copper sulfate solution is a traditional remedy, but copper fungicides may accumulate in the soil with potential copper toxicity to plants.
 Any seedlings that become infected should be removed promptly before more spores are produced, the remaining seedlings sprayed with fungicide and surface moisture alllowed to evaporate.

+While these notes focus on pests and diseases of cacti and succulents, incorrect cultural conditions are a major cause of poor growth or loss of house plants in general.
 The single commonest cultural problem is over-watering, with the roots left wet for excessively long periods resulting in rotting.
 Other growth problems are related to insufficient light and too low or high a temperature.
 Most cacti and succulents are expected to flower when they reach the mature size, or even before, and failure to flower may indicate unsatisfactory growing conditions.

-Over-watering: is probably the single most common cause of failure of succulent plants to thrive.
+This is probably the single most common cause of failure of succulent plants to thrive.
 The plant may appear to do well at first, its leaves plump up and new growth produced.
 However, the roots may be suffering in wet soil and begin to rot unseen.
 The plant still looks well as the few remaining roots are able to take up sufficient of the plentiful water.
 As the roots continue to die in the stagnant soil, a point is reached at which they are unable to supply sufficient water and the plant appears to be suffering from lack of water.
 If more water is supplied, the situation gets worse and the rot may spread upwards into the basal stems or plant body.
 Eventually the plant body is observed to be soft and discoloured, perhaps yellow or grayish, by which time it is usually too late to save it.
 The moral is, that if a plant appears to be failing to take up water, knock it out of its pot and examine the condition of the roots before supplying more water.

 Other reasons for loss of roots include pest damage and dormancy.
-Watering a plant at the wrong time of year when it is dormant can cause rotting as effectively as can also happen if the roots have been eaten by insect pests.
+Watering a succulent plant at the wrong time of year when it is dormant can cause rotting as effectively as can also happen if the roots have been eaten by insect pests.

-Under-watering: If unsufficient water is provided for the prevailing temperature and stage in the growth cycle, leafy succulents stop growing and may shed their leaves and the apical tip of stems may die.
+If unsufficient water is provided for the prevailing temperature and stage in the growth cycle, leafy succulents stop growing and may shed their leaves and the apical tip of stems may die.
 This is followed by die-back or self-pruning of stems and branches.
 Cacti may shrink back into the potting mixture and possibly take on a reddish or purple hue because of production of coloured stress pigments.
 In some cases, shrinkage of a cactus during drought produces irreversible folds in the plant body which never fill out again.
 However, careful watering usually reverses the effects of drought on succulent plants.
 Small amounts of water should be given to water-starved plants at first, in case some of the roots have been lost.

-Poor light: Plants kept with insufficient light grow with pale or yellow sometimes stunted leaves and elongated relatively thin stems with long spaces between the leaf joints.
+Natural sunlight is the best way of illuminating your plants, many of which are native to arid hillsides under scorchingly bright sunlight.
+Succulent plants kept with insufficient light grow with pale or yellow sometimes stunted leaves and elongated relatively thin stems with long spaces between the leaf joints.
 This is known as etiolation.
 Cacti become soft and elongated with weak spination.
 The condition can generally be reversed by providing stronger light, although elongated growth in cacti will always remain as a record of the change in growing conditions.
 Succulent plants can often be pruned to restore their shape.